 How Do You Build Capacity In Your Teams? (feat.
 Bob Glazer)

-If you’re not prioritizing capacity building on your team, you’re stunting its potential.
+If you’re not prioritizing how to build capacity on your team, you’re stunting its potential.

 Leaders who are serious about building high performing teams achieve sustainable growth through capacity building.
 And yet what you may not know is effective capacity building should extend beyond professional development and into a much more holistic approach.